-Slugs are not insects.
-They belong to the family of molluscs which puts them in the same category as mussels, cockles, snails and even octopus and squid.
+Slugs belong to the order of molluscs which puts them in the same category as mussels, cockles, snails and even octopus and squid.
 Unlike many of their relatives, slugs are shell-less.
 Without a portable home to shelter in, they have to find other means of shelter and protection so, the first tactic in the battle against slugs is to deprive them as much as possible of a place to hide.

 They are sensitive creatures too.
 They prefer to travel over soft ground where their bodies won't be damaged and we can use this to our advantage by surrounding favoured plants with eggshells or gravel in an attempt to put them off.

-You can buy biological pesticides for killing slugs and these usually come on the form of tiny nematode worms.
-Products like Nemaslug have these worms suspended in a liquid which you simply water into the soil.
-The worms are parasites of slugs and burrow into them, killing them in around three days.
-This seems quite a cruel death for the poor slugs but it is supposed to be kinder to the environment than chemical means so, if nothing but death to all slugs is your aim, biological control is the way to go.
+You can buy biological pesticides for killing slugs and these usually come in the form of tiny nematode worms.
+The worms are suspended in a liquid which you simply water into the soil.
+They are parasites of slugs and burrow into them, killing them in around three days.
+This seems quite a cruel death for the poor slugs but it is kinder to the environment than chemical means so, if nothing but death to all slugs is your aim, biological control is the way to go.

-Much as we gardeners might hate slugs, we shouldn't wish for their total destruction. because they are food for so many more lovable creatures.
-Slugs are hemaphrodite, which means they can be either male or female and this allows them to breed very efficiently.
-Nature has allowed this because they are food for so many more lovable creatures.
+Much as we gardeners might hate slugs, we shouldn't wish for their total destruction because they are food for so many more lovable creatures.
 Toads, hedgehogs, centipedes, frogs, slow-worms, rove beetles and many species of birds regularly eat slugs.
 If you encourage these creatures into your garden, they will reward you by eating enough slugs to keep the population under control.
-A little saucer of milk and some dog food will bring hedgehogs to your door every night and you can create shelters for slow-worms, rove beetles and centipedes by providing a warm, dark place for them to hide in during the day.
+A little saucer of milk and some dog food should bring hedgehogs to your door every night and you can create shelters for slow-worms, rove beetles and centipedes by providing a warm, dark place for them to hide in during the day.
 Frogs and toads will happily move into a small pond.

-The final method of controlling slugs is simple.
-Just don't plant the kind of plants they like.
-Slugs have a preference for certain herbaceous plants over others so, by process of elimination, you can eventually create a garden where slugs is rarely a problem.
-Day lilies, hardy geraniums and achilleas, for example rarely constitute a decent meal for any self-respecting slug whereas hostas, delphiniums and hollyhocks appear to be favourites.
+Slugs have a preference for certain herbaceous plants over others so, by process of elimination, you can eventually create a garden where slugs are rarely a problem.
+Day lilies, hardy geraniums and achilleas, for example, rarely constitute a decent meal for any self-respecting slug, whereas hostas, delphiniums and hollyhocks appear to be favourites.
 Experiment with your plants and, if they can't stand up to the slugs, get rid of them in favour of something else.

-Whatever method of slug control you use, it is important to remember that there are worse enemies to have than the slug.
-After all, it's not as if they are a foreign interloper bent on destruction.
-They are, at least, a native pest and as such, nature has given us the predators to keep their populations under control.
+There is nothing worse than waking up in the morning to find all your young vegetable plants decimated by slugs but there are worse enemies to have than the slug.
+Between the slugs themselves and their natural predators, their populations are kept under control.
 A few eaten plants is a small price to pay for a garden that is alive with birds and other creatures.
 Give me that any day over a sterile environment where nothing else lives but rows and rows of lettuce.